Ronny199/alx-system_engineering-devops/0x00-shell_basics/README.md

-script copyy all html files from working directory to parent directory including hidden ones
+script moving all files starting with uppercase letter to /tmp/u directory